• HOME

 On one take when I drove down the stairs I broke rear control arm so the wheel was turning itself.
 We didn’t have many other problems.

 In ‘Spectre’ you were also driving Land Rover in Austria.
-Bobby Holland Hanton with whom I was talking a few months ago was one of your passenges.
+Bobby Holland Hanton with whom I was talking a few months ago was one of your passengers.
 He said that it was ‘hair raising experience’ when the airplane hit the roof.
 Was it also scary from your perspective as a driver?

 No. For me it was always too slow.
 Defenders were not very powerful.
 It was quite difficult to accelerate uphill.
 Especially when you are in mountains so there is less oxygen.
 Power drops down even more.
 It was difficult to make car chase in that slow car.
 Range Rover Sport was very powerful and fast, but Defenders were just dying.